Sultanate of Mogadishu: Mogadishan Influence in Sofala

+Mogadishu's Society and Golden Age

+In the early 13th century, Mogadishu along with other coastal and interior Somali cities in southern Somalia and eastern Abyssinia came under the Ajuran Sultanate control and experienced another Golden Age.
 During his travels, Ibn Sa'id al-Maghribi (1213–1286) noted that Mogadishu city had already become the leading Islamic center in the region.
 By the time of the Moroccan traveller Ibn Battuta's appearance on the Somali coast in 1331, the city was at the zenith of its prosperity.
 He described Mogadishu as "an exceedingly large city" with many rich merchants, which was famous for its high quality fabric that it exported to Egypt, among other places.

 He also describes the hospitality of the people of Mogadishu and how locals would put travelers up in their home to help the local economy.
-Battuta added that the city was ruled by a Somali sultan, Abu Bakr ibn Shaikh 'Umar, who had a Barbara origin, an ancient term to describe the ancestors of the Somali people. and spoke the Mogadishan Somali or Banadiri Somali (referred to by Battuta as Benadir) and Arabic with equal fluency.
+Battuta added that the city was ruled by a Somali sultan, Abu Bakr ibn Shaikh 'Umar, who had a Barbara origin, and spoke the Mogadishan Somali and the Arabic language with equal fluency.
 The sultan also had a retinue of wazirs (ministers), legal experts, commanders, royal eunuchs, and other officials at his beck and call.
 Ibn Khaldun (1332 to 1406) noted in his book that Mogadishu was a massive metropolis.
 He also claimed that the city was a very populous with many wealthy merchants.

-This period gave birth to notable figures like Abd al-Aziz of Mogadishu who was described as the governor and island chief of Maldives by Ibn Battuta After him is named the Abdul-Aziz Mosque in Mogadishu which has remained there for centuries.

-Duarte Barbosa, the famous Portuguese traveler wrote about Mogadishu (c 1517–1518):